execas/execas.github.io/_posts/2019-04-15-the-elf-file-format-1.md

 tags: [c, linux, programming]
 ---

-In this series of articles we will look at the ELF file format by studying the `<elf.h>` header file in detail.
+In this series of posts we'll look at the ELF file format by studying the `<elf.h>` header file in detail.

 ## Introduction